Ealeex/DiscordBotTemplate-Object/README.md

 # DiscordBotTemplate-ObjectBased
-DiscordJS Bot that is structured to use if statements.
+DiscordJS Bot that is structured to use an object to store commands.